Circle Line (Singapore): Construction of the initial stages

-Circle Line Stage 6
+Circle Line stage 6

-On 17 January 2013, then-Minister for Transport Lui Tuck Yew announced 'Circle Line Stage 6' which will 'close the circle', set to be completed by 2025.
+On 17 January 2013, then-Minister for Transport, Lui Tuck Yew, announced Circle Line Stage 6 which would "close the circle", set to be completed by 2025.
 The 4 km extension will run between Marina Bay and HarbourFront.
 The extension will connect commuters between the HarbourFront to Marina Bay stations and expand the rail network to the southern edge of the Central Business District.
-On 29 October 2015, LTA announced the station locations for Stage 6, with the working names of the stations being Keppel, Cantonment and Prince Edward.
+On 29 October 2015, LTA announced the station locations for Stage 6, with the working names of the stations being Keppel, Cantonment, and Prince Edward.
 Tenders were called for construction between 2016 and 2017.

 On 15 May 2017, the LTA invited the public to send in suggestions for names of the three MRT stations or propose to keep their current names.
-The Keppel and Cantonment stations kept their names, while Prince Edward station has been changed to 'Prince Edward Road' station.
+The Keppel and Cantonment stations kept their names, while Prince Edward station was changed to Prince Edward Road station.

 Construction of Stage 6 commenced in late 2017.
-A joint venture – by China State Construction Engineering (The Singapore branch) and Nishimatsu Construction – won the contract to build the new Keppel MRT station and its associated tunnels.
+A joint venture – by China State Construction Engineering (The Singapore branch) and Nishimatsu Construction – won the contract to build the new Keppel station and its associated tunnels.

 Stage 6 of the line is now expected to be completed by 2026 instead due to delays caused by the COVID-19 pandemic.
 Tunnelling works for the CCL6 were completed on 12 January 2022, with a final tunnel breakthrough from Prince Edward Road station into Cantonment station.
 The tunnels between Cantonment station and the adjacent Prince Edward Road station were constructed only 6.7 m below the former Tanjong Pagar Railway Station.
 Prior to the tunnelling works, an extensive survey was conducted to ensure that the tunnels do not cross through the building's foundations.
 Structures were erected to protect the railway station's facade and interior, and monitoring instruments were installed to watch out for any building settlement.
 To construct the tunnels to Keppel station, the Keppel viaduct had to be closely monitored while underpinning the viaduct with new micro piles.
 Three bored piles were removed for the tunnelling works.

+On 6 December 2024, it was announced that Stage 6 will commence operation in the first half of 2026.
+During peak hours, trains will no longer terminate at either Pasir Panjang or Paya Lebar except for withdrawal trains; instead it will run from Dhoby Ghaut to Prince Edward Road.
+During off-peak hours, trains will only run up to Stadium, and the full loop will run all day (known as clockwise loop or counter-clockwise loop).